-Why we use non-GMO ingredients
+Why do we use certified non-GMO ingredients?

 When you’re choosing food products at the grocery store, what makes you pick one over the other?
-While many countries require labeling of foods that contain GMOs, the United States currently does not (at least not until January 2022).
-The idea of ingesting genetically modified foods doesn’t sound very tempting, nor does including those ingredients in our recipes.We prefer to keep things as nature intended them, using only Non-GMO ingredients in all our vegan snacks, which help preserve the ingredients’ quality, flavors, and nutrients.
+While many countries require labeling of foods that contain GMOs, the United States did not until January 2022.
+The idea of ingesting genetically modified foods doesn’t sound very tempting, nor do we include them in our recipes.
+We prefer to keep things as nature intended them, using only certified non-GMO ingredients in all our vegan snacks, which help preserve the ingredients’ quality, flavors, and nutrients.

 What are GMOs?